Free US Shipping! --- Most orders ship in 1 day! --- We Ship Worldwide!

 • True 100% fog systems: when fog is the only thing feeding the roots, the fog has to be very thick and dense to nourish the plants — so a 9 to 12 disc mist maker is recommended for 100% fogponic grows with multiple sites.
 A common mistake is buying an undersized unit that can't produce enough dense fog.
 The general rule for 100% fog: buy the largest mist maker you can comfortably afford.

 For thick fog in any fogponics build, run a smaller fan — an 80mm waterproof fan is ideal — at a low speed, so you move the dense fog into the root zone without diluting it.
 Larger 120mm fans tend to over-dilute the fog unless your grow area is very large.
-Browse the full range in our ultrasonic mist maker kits collection.
+Not sure which size fits your build?
+Start with our mist maker sizing calculator, then browse the full range in our ultrasonic mist maker kits collection.

 Dialing in fog cycle times